ultasun/miguel_mega_flask/README.md

 3. `flask translate compile`
 4. `flask run` (this will start the server.)

 For troubleshooting, see [Chapter 13](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-xiii-i18n-and-l10n) of Miguel's tutorial.
+The exact `pybabel` commands may be found in `app/cli.py`.

 # Automatic translation of user content
 The system has the ability to detect which language the user submitted posts in, and to automatically translate them to a different user's local language based on their browser setting.